 - No one feels like reporting anything for any of "went well", "went bad", "should be improve"; consensus is "business as usual, nothing special"

 - Notes are just filed and not acted upon outside the team

-- Constant struggle with telling "went bad" apart from "should be improve"
+- Constant struggle with telling "went bad" apart from "should be improved"

-- Stakeholders are not really interested to hear about see things done
+- Stakeholders are not really interested to hear about or see things done

-- Preparing to demo during review takes a considerable amount of time (that does not seem to match value)
+- Preparing demos to show during review takes a considerable amount of time (that does not seem to match value)

 - Tickets are often not ready-to-be-implemented